-- Make your existing blinds or curtains safe – try to get rid of cords ending in a loop – learn how easy it is by watching our video above.
-Buy the safety items featured in our video in order to secure blind cords.
+- Make your existing blinds or curtains safe – try to get rid of cords ending in a loop – learn how easy it is by watching our video.

 - Choose new blinds or curtains carefully – there are now many options available that don’t have cords or chains.

 - Ask the shop if the blind meets the safety standard EN 13120:2009+A1:2014.

 - Check to see if a warning notice is on the blind.

 - Check that the blind includes a safety device for keeping the cord out of the reach of children and that the safety device meets the safety standards EN 16433:2014 and EN 16434:2014 and that it is fitted at the same time that the blind is installed.

 - Check that written instructions for assembly, installation, use and maintenance are provided, and follow them if you are installing the blind yourself.

 |Remember these tips can help to protect your child from possible serious harm.
 Using proper safety devices can also reduce the risk of a child being strangled but nothing can be considered risk-free.
 Always keep window blind cords and chains out of the reach of children and follow all safety instructions provided.|